everzet/capifony/README.md

 ## Prerequisites ##

+- Symfony 1.4+ (1.2 can work with small manual changes)
 - Must have SSH access to the server you are deploying to.
 - Must have Ruby and RubyGems installed on your machine (not required for deployment server)’